lanPN85/HarDNet-MSEG/README.md

     which can be found in this [download link (Google Drive)](https://drive.google.com/file/d/17sUo2dLcwgPdO_fD4ySiS_4BVzc3wvwA/view?usp=sharing).

-    **For each Dateset training including Kvasir-SEG, CVC-ColonDB, EndoScene, ETIS-Larib Polyp DB and CVC-Clinic DB from** [**PraNet: Parallel Reverse Attention Network for Polyp Segmentation**](https://arxiv.org/abs/2006.11392)
+    **For each Dataset training including Kvasir-SEG, CVC-ColonDB, EndoScene, ETIS-Larib Polyp DB and CVC-Clinic DB from** [**PraNet: Parallel Reverse Attention Network for Polyp Segmentation**](https://arxiv.org/abs/2006.11392)

     + downloading testing dataset and move it into your test_path